zeek/paraglob/README.md

 returns a vector of all the patterns that match.

 ## How to use it
-Running `make` in its directory will compile `paraglob.out`.
+Running `make` in the tools directory will compile `paraglob.tools`.
 This is a small benchmarking script that takes three parameters: the number of patterns to generate, the number of queries to perform, and the percentage generated of patterns that will match.